 This is a free business checking account for new startups.
-It charges no monthly fees for three years and offers free online banking, unlimited incoming wires and ACH, and unlimited outgoing wires—including foreign currency, bill payments, and mobile deposits.
+It charges no monthly fees for three years and offers free online banking, unlimited incoming wires and automated clearing house (ACH), and unlimited outgoing wires, including foreign currency, bill payments, and mobile deposits.
 After three years, SVB will charge you a monthly maintenance fee of $50 and outgoing fees for both domestic and international wires.

 SVB ScaleUp is optimal for rapidly growing startups and venture-funded businesses.
 It comes with a $500 monthly credit to cover the service fees, and its monthly fee is waived for the first year.

-The account provides access to remote deposit capture, lockbox services, online banking (with foreign exchange), SVB Transact Gateway for payment automation, domestic and international wires for USD and other currencies (incoming and outgoing), and fraud control services.
+The account provides access to remote deposit capture, lockbox services, online banking (with foreign exchange), SVB Transact Gateway for payment automation, domestic and international wires for US dollars (USD) and other currencies (incoming and outgoing), and fraud control services.

 SVB Mastercard Business Debit Card